Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Code example::

-  #include <tulip/ImportModule.h>
+  #include <tulip/TulipPluginHeaders.h>
   #include <string>

   using namespace std;
   using namespace tlp;

   /** Import module documentation */
   // MyImportModule is just an example

-  class MyImportModule:public ImportModule {
+  class MyImportModule : public ImportModule {
   public:

     // This line is used to pass information about the current plug-in.
     PLUGININFORMATION("Name of the Current Import Algorithm",
                       "Name of the Author",
                       "13/13/13",
                       "A few words describing what kind of import the plug-in realizes", "Plug-in version",
                       "Name of the Sub-menu under which the plug-in should be classified")

     // The constructor below has to be defined,
     // it is the right place to declare the parameters